Disavie/MapBanTool/README.md

 Tool for FaceIt Overwatch map banning  <br />
 To use:  <br />
     - write the maps you want to get data from in mappool.txt with a line break after each map (Case Sensitive)<br />
-    - REPLACE ANY NON UNICODE CHARACTERS WITH AN 'x'<br />
     - click start.bat  <br />
     - paste in the id to a team ex: https://www.faceit.com/en/teams/a48a7ac2-a3d7-4817-938b-f9f16e374e97/leagues <br />
     - the id would be a48a7ac2-a3d7-4817-938b-f9f16e374e97 <br />